haddocking/haddocking.github.io/education/powerfit-webserver/index.md

-In order to perform the search PowerFit requires three different things: a high-resolution atomic structure of the biomolecule to be fitted (`KsgA.pdb`), a target cryo-EM density map to fit the structure in (`ribosome-KsgA.map`), and the resolution, in ångstrom, of the density map (`13`).
+In order to perform the search PowerFit requires three different things: a high-resolution atomic structure of the biomolecule to be fitted (`KsgA.pdb`), a target cryo-EM density map to fit the structure in (`ribosome-KsgA.map`), and the resolution, in Ångstrom, of the density map (`13`).
 This is also the minimal required input for the web server in order to setup a run.

 To run PowerFit, go to

-<a class="prompt prompt-info" href="http://haddock.science.uu.nl/services/POWERFIT">http://haddock.science.uu.nl/services/POWERFIT</a>
+<a class="prompt prompt-info" href="http://haddock.science.uu.nl/services/POWERFIT" target="_blank">http://haddock.science.uu.nl/services/POWERFIT</a>

+On this page, you will find the most relevant information about the server as well as the links to the local and grid versions of the portal's submission page.

 ### Step1: Register to the server

-[Register][link-powerfit-register] for getting access to the webserver (or use the credentials provided in case of a workshop).
+[Register][link-powerfit-register]{:target="_blank"} for getting access to the webserver (or use the credentials provided in case of a workshop).

 You can click on the "**Register**" menu from any PowerFit page and fill the required information.
 Registration is not automatic but is usually processed within 12h, so be patient.

 ### Step2: Define the input files and parameters and submit

-Click on the "**Submit**" menu to access the [input form][link-powerfit-submit]:
+Click on the "**Submit**" menu to access the [input form][link-powerfit-submit]{:target="_blank"}:

 <figure align="center">
 <img src="/education/powerfit-webserver/powerfit_submission.png">